jenkinsci/blueocean-plugin/README.md

 of the `@jenkins-cd/design-language` package to the NPM registry (to the `jenkins-cd` organization).

 If you're not already a member of the `jenkins-cd` organization, please ping us and we'll add you.
-Otherwise, someone else will publish a new version of the package.
+Otherwise, someone else can publish a new version of the package for you.

 [React]: https://reactjs.org/
 [js-builder]: https://github.com/jenkinsci/js-builder